Creating job descriptions in 6 steps

 Step 4: desired skills

-Barten recommends searching search job boards for job ads in the same industry.
+Barten recommends searching search job boards for job ads in the same sector.
 “Take a look at the job requirements.
 If you find a trait that you would like your ideal employee to have, include it in the job description.”

 Step 5: check your job description